Booking Terms and Conditions

 It is your responsibility to read through the itinerary carefully and ensure you have adequate fitness for the proposed trip.

-Walkers must be in good health and must be at least moderately fit in order to undertake a walk.
+Guests must be in good health and have the appropriate physical and mental fitness to maintain a good walking pace for the duration of their walk.
 Some training and preparation work is required prior to departure.
-The more physically prepared you are, the more enjoyable your walk will be.
+The more physically and mentally prepared you are, the more enjoyable your walk will be.
 Speak with our reservations staff for more information about health and fitness requirements and walk preparation.
-As a general indication:
+As a general indication, prior to the trip all guests should be able to safely complete a 15-20km day walk on varied terrain including bush trails and inclines, whilst carrying a 7-10kg backpack.
+Specific trail distances and features can be found in guest trip notes.

 The Company reserves the right in its absolute discretion to refuse a guest the right to participate in a trip on medical or fitness grounds.